Anita Jane Hood

 Other areas of counselling I deal with

-I offer an initial session at a reduced rate of £25 to give you the opportunity to decide whether you feel comfortable enough to be able to work with me and if you feel I am the right person to help you.
-Likewise, if I feel that you would be better suited to working with another counsellor or type of therapy I will inform you.
+I offer an initial session at a reduced rate of £35 to give you the opportunity to decide whether you feel comfortable enough to be able to work with me and if you feel I am the right person to help you.
+Our relationship is an extremely important part of the healing process and must be an honest, open and trusting relationship.

 CONTACT ME -